CarettaCaretta11/Back-end-task/README.md

 The first page is sign-up/login page where users should add username and password.
 After logging in, user should see My account page where there is data about:
-Username as well as weight, height, and age of the user which should be taken fron the database
+Username

 # Second task

-The second page should be user quiz page where there are 3 fields:
+In My account page there should be user quiz page where there are 3 fields:

 Your age
 Your weight